 It’s hard to see the good out of story like this, but I have to believe that this happened to us so I can tell my story to you.
 It could have been so much worse.
 My finger is starting to heal already, but my heart will always break for Rocky.

-It’s not over yet and I will continually be updating this post as I learn more.
 I hope that something good can come out of this.
 Just knowing that I may have saved a child from getting bit, if not my daughter, someone else’s, makes telling my story worth it… as much as I want to forget it all happened.